Turkey approves Sweden's accession to Nato

 Mr Orban's chief of staff, Gergely Gulyas, on Thursday suggested the Swedish government "should get in touch, ask what concerns the Hungarian parliament has and what they can do about it".

-Hungary has repeatedly insisted it supports Sweden's bid but has continuously delayed arranging a vote in parliament to ratify the bid.
+Hungary has repeatedly insisted it supports Sweden's bid but has repeatedly delayed arranging a vote in parliament to ratify the bid.

 "To put it in a nutshell: they are asking us for a blood pact without being willing to make any gestures in return," Matyas Kohan from Hungary's pro-government Mandiner magazine wrote.